ido-solutions-official/gesture/README.md

 **Step5 : Train and Predict a gesture**

-By running part 2 of Python notebook, It will created a keras CNN model, save in .h5 format, then predict an in-sample data
+By running part 2 of Python notebook, It will create Keras CNN model, save in .h5 format, then predict an in-sample data

 * My CNN model is the same as Number classfication based on MNIST database.
 Credit : <a href="https://github.com/asingh33/CNNGestureRecognizer#cnn-model-used">Abhishek Singh,asingh33/CNNGestureRecognizer: CNNGestureRecognizer (Version 1.3.0),</a>